Cumulant expansion for fast estimate of non-Condon effects in vibronic transition profiles

-The left hand side in Fig.~\ref{fig:benzenespectrum} shows vibronic profiles from TCF-FFT which are convoluted by a Lorentzian line shape function with full width at half maximum (FWHM) of 50~cm$^{-1}$ at temperatures elevating from 0~K to 1000~K. This FC-forbidden vibronic transition is mediated by the non-totally symmetric vibrational modes in the irreducible representation e$_{\mathrm{2g}}$.
+The computed vibronic spectra are shown in Fig.~\ref{fig:benzenespectrum}.
+The left hand side in Fig.~\ref{fig:benzenespectrum} shows vibronic profiles from TCF-FFT which are convoluted by a Lorentzian line shape function with full width at half maximum (FWHM) of 50~cm$^{-1}$ at temperatures elevating from 0~K to 1000~K. This FC-forbidden vibronic transition is mediated by the non-totally symmetric vibrational modes in the irreducible representation e$_{\mathrm{2g}}$ of the D$_\mathrm{2h}$ molecular symmetry group.
 The main feature of the vibronic spectrum is from progressions in the totally symmetric C-C stretching mode (963 cm$^{-1}$) building on the so-called false origin from a single excitation of a non-totally symmetric (e$_{\mathrm{2g}}$) in-plane bending mode (575 cm$^{-1}$) as indicated in the spectrum at zero Kelvin.
 The calculated spectrum at 300 K is compared with the experimental data of Fischer~\cite{fischer}.
 The two spectra agree fairly well in the low energy region but the computed peaks at higher energies are slightly shifted to larger wavenumbers due to the harmonic approximation.
 As temperature increases the vibrational structure becomes very congested and washed out.
 At 1000 K (only employed for testing the method) one can not see a resolved vibrational structure any longer, only the corresponding envelope.